Mike Slinn

 Finally, the parse_options method returns the populated options hash.
 It is up to the caller to handle any remaining arguments in ARGV.

-Testing The Parsing Code
+Testing the Parsing Code With irb

 The following example invocation demonstrates how to call parse_options with a set of default options and a custom argument String array, simulating command-line input.